SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Explore_Intel®_Media_SDK_Samples.md

   This tool will capture the basic call information from Media SDK API functions.
 It will generate a full log of interaction between the application and the SDK library including per-frame processing.

   **Note:** We are not running this tool in the workshop.
-For more infromation please refer to the readme-mediasdk-tracer document (C:\Program Files (x86)\IntelSWTools\Intel(R) Media SDK 2018 R2\Software Develoment kit\tools\) to know the system requirements and limitations of the tool.
+For more infromation please refer to the readme-mediasdk-tracer document (C:\Program Files (x86)\IntelSWTools\Intel(R) Media SDK 2018 R2\Software Development Kit\tools\mediasdk_tracer) to know the system requirements and limitations of the tool.

 ## 2. MediaSDK System Analyzer:

   This tool utility analyzes the system and reports all Media SDK related capabilities, driver and components status.
 This tool can also be used to determine setup environment issues.
 This tool reports back installed graphics adapter, basic system information, installed Media SDK versions, installed DirectShow filters, Media foundation Transforms (MFT) and also tips for solutions in case either software or hardware implementations did not work.

-  - Navigate to the MediaSDK System Analyzer folder using the File Explorer:
+  1. **Navigate to the MediaSDK System Analyzer folder using the File Explorer:
-  **C:\Program Files (x86)\IntelSWTools\Intel(R) Media SDK 2018 R2\Software Development Kit\tools\mediasdk_sys_analyzer**
+  C:\Program Files (x86)\IntelSWTools\Intel(R) Media SDK 2018 R2\Software Development Kit\tools\mediasdk_sys_analyzer**
-  - Double click **mediasdk_system_analyzer_64.exe**
+  2. **Double click mediasdk_system_analyzer_64.exe**

   Usage:

   This tool starts reporting system status immediately.
-The tool will show you informationa bout your system and what Media SDK packages are installed.
-When complete user can exit the tool by pressing any key.
+The tool will show you information about your system and what Media SDK packages are installed. **When complete, a user can exit the tool by pressing ENTER key.**

   **Note:** For more information please refer to the document (readme-mediasdk-system-analyzer.rtf) to know the system requirements and limitations of the system analyzer.